mocobeta/embcli/docs/docs/vector_search.md

 ### `--option` option

 To pass additional options to the model, use the `--option`/`-o` option.
-The options are model-specific, so please refer [`emb models`](#models-command) command for available options for a specific model.
+The options are model-specific, so please refer `emb models` command for available options for a specific model.

 ## `ingest` command

-Similar to `ingest-sample`, `emb ingest` command indexes vectors from a corpus (text file) into a vector store collection.
+Similar to `emb ingest-sample`, `emb ingest` command indexes vectors from a corpus into a vector store collection but allows you to use your own corpus file.

+**Note:** if the model provides options for generating documents-optimized embeddings, those will be implicitly used for ingestion.
+For example, for the Gemini embedding models, `task_type=retrieval_document` option will be added.

 ```bash
 emb ingest --help